jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 Grass STEM is pleased to provide this camp for free!
 We want this opportunity to be available to everyone.

-### Teachers: Jerry Tan, Steven Tan, Alex Wang, Jonathan Lei, Jalal Elsallal, Marco Frigo, Eichi Yoshizaki, Michael Hu, Owen Wang, and Rhik Mazumder
+### Teachers:

-Jerry, Steven, and Alex will be teaching this camp.
-Learn more about them [here](https://grass-stem.com/about/).
+CS Instructors: Steven Tan, Marco Frigo, Jonathan lei, and Owen Wang Math Instructors: Jerry Tan, Michael Hu, Rhik Mazumder, and Cat Li Science Instructors: Alex Wang, Jalal Elsallal, Eichi Yoshizaki, and Andrew Hua